Teenage life is like being held hostage on an out of control rollercoaster.

 Did you know that you have your own in-house vacuum cleaner with FBI like superpowers to seek and consume any and often all food left in the refrigerator?

-For the always hungry teen – anything and everything edible that is not under lock and key is in danger of becoming a midnight snack.
+For the always hungry teen – anything and everything edible that is not under lock and key are in danger of becoming a midnight snack.

 This has to be the most annoying of all teenage bad habits.